ZuanAce/Security_BlueTeam_Challenge/ThreatHunting/README.md

-# Introduction to Vulnerability Management Course 🔍
+# Introduction to Threat Hunting Course 🔍
-The Threat Hunting course focuses on a specialized role known as the purple team.
-This role is all about finding advanced threats that are already in the network but haven't been noticed yet.
-Threat Hunters use a mix of manual and automated methods to search for bad stuff on networks and computers.
-It's a highly technical job that keeps changing because bad guys change how they work.
-Hunters have to keep coming up with new ways to find signs of threats that regular security tools might miss.
+The Threat Hunting course delves into the specialized role of the purple team, focusing on identifying advanced threats within networks that have gone unnoticed.
+Threat Hunters employ a blend of manual and automated techniques to detect malicious activity on networks and devices.
+This role is highly technical and dynamic, evolving alongside changes in adversarial tactics.

 # Course Overview 📚
 Course Objectives:
-- 📌 Learn about threat hunting fundamentals
+- 📌 Understand the fundamentals of threat hunting
-- 🎯 Understanding Indicators of Compromise (IOC) and Use Suitable tools to generate IOCs
+- 🎯 Learn about Indicators of Compromise (IOCs) and how to generate them using suitable tools
-- Learn about malware hunting
+- 🦠 Explore malware hunting techniques
-- 🛠️ Gain practical skills in threat hunting
+- 🛠️ Develop practical skills in threat hunting

 # Practical Challenges 🧩
-In this course, you'll tackle hands-on challenges to reinforce your learning:
-- GENERATING INDICATORS OF COMPROMISE
-- HUNTING FOR FILES
-- COURSE CHALLENGE: MALWARE THREAT HUNT
+- 🚩 Generating Indicators of Compromise
+- 🔍 Hunting for Suspicious Files
+- 🏆 Course Challenge: Malware Threat Hunt

 # Tools Covered 🛠️
-Get familiar with these essential tools:
 - 💻 Mandiant IOC Collector
-- MD5 Hashing
+- 🔍 MD5 Hashing
-- SHA-1 Hashing
+- 🔍 SHA-1 Hashing
-- Strings
+- 🔍 Strings Analysis
-- File Properties
+- 📂 File Properties Examination
-- Mandiant Redline
+- 🛡️ Mandiant Redline
-- Virtual Machines
+- 💻 Virtual Machines

 # Resources